Pediatric Orthopedic surgeons width="1024" height="188"

 • The age of the child (the child’s growth stage affects how the bone heals)

-Treatment of Broken Hand
+Treatment of a Broken Hand

 It is better not to do more or less than what is required to get the desired results.
 In most cases, children’s hand injuries heal perfectly with casting or splinting.
 However, it should be noted that hand fractures heal differently in kids than in adults.